 Be it the size and distance, corners, edges, and menus, chances are a user can accidentally hit the wrong button at any given time.

 This is why you see the Windows Start menu and Apple menu in the corners of your screen.

-You can see Google maps using Fitts law to make user journey simple and effective.
+You can see Google Maps using Fitts law to make the user journey simple and effective.